-Born in Lynchburg, VA, Carrie Allen's father, William Patterson Allen, was a lawyer; her mother, Mary Rice Hayes Allen, was a college teacher.
+Born in Lynchburg, VA, Carrie Allen's father, William Patterson Allen, was a lawyer; her mother, Mary Rice Hayes Allen, was a college professor.
 As the ninth of ten children, McCray’s Virginia childhood had the warmth of a beloved family with close ties to the community.

 She attended the Virginia Seminary Primary School, then she was seven, her family moved to Montclair, N.J., where she attended Spaulding Elementary School, Hillside Junior High, and Montclair High School.
 She received her Bachelor of Arts degree from Talladega College in 1935, and her master’s degree in social work from New York University in 1955.

 In 1940, McCray married Winfield Scott Young, a marriage that ended in divorce in 1945.
 She married a second time to John H McCray.
 James Weldon Johnson and Langston Hughes, among others, were guests in the Allen home, as were more unusual and less constrained figures that also came into the Allens’ lives.
 The tensions of race and gender that defined McCray’s early life continued into her adult years.